What will trigger the next Alpine Fault earthquake?

 "It's important to focus on being prepared and developing the resilience of people, communities and infrastructure."

-The study, which also involved GNS Science researcher Dr Emily Warren-Smith, has been published in the journal Technophysics.
+The study, which also involved GNS Science researcher Dr Emily Warren-Smith, has been published in the journal Tectonophysics.

 It comes as scientists this month warned against any future development at Franz Josef Glacier in a 200m-wide area defined as a "fault avoidance zone".